Tim-Claessen/RedCup/README.md

 **Event Sourcing:** We log every "Made Shot" as a discrete timestamped event with complete game state to allow for granular replay and analysis later.

-**Current Implementation:** Game events are stored in-memory during gameplay.
+**Current Implementation:** Game events are stored both in-memory during gameplay and persisted to Firestore in real-time.
 Each event includes:

 - Event ID (UUID v4) for unique identification
 - Timestamp for chronological ordering
 - Cup ID and position
 - Player handle(s)
 - Shot type (regular, bounce, grenade)
-- Bounce group ID (links related bounce shot events)
+- Bounce group ID (links related bounce shot events, only for bounce shots)
 - IsUndone flag (soft-delete for analytics)
 - Cups remaining for both teams
 - Complete game state snapshot

-**Future:** Events will be persisted to Firestore for long-term analytics and replay.
+**Firestore Integration:** Events are automatically saved to Firestore as they occur.
+Matches are created when a game starts and completed when a game ends.
+The data model is optimized for analytics queries (see `FIREBASE_DATA_MODEL_ANALYSIS.md` for details).

 ### Project Structure